-My mom and husband made this DIY outdoor art table and mud kitchen when my husband and I ran a daycare in our home several years ago.
+My husband and mother made this DIY outdoor art table and mud kitchen when I ran a home daycare several years ago.

-I had the idea to use a single slab countertop, but no idea how to make it work.
+I wanted to use a single slab countertop to make a mud kitchen but had no idea how to make it work.
 Mom to the rescue!

-- Bathroom or kitchen counter top (we found ours at Restore–not affiliated)
+- Bathroom or kitchen countertop (we found ours gently used at Restore–not affiliated)